asadutzaman/Laravel-Media-Manager/README.md

     + using the upload panel
     + drag & drop anywhere
     + click & hold on an empty area **"items container"**
+- preview files before uploading "you can also add more or remove selected"
 - toggle between `random/original` names for uploaded files
 - upload an image from a url
 - [load image on demand](https://github.com/ctf0/Laravel-Media-Manager/wiki/Caching-Strategies#cache-api-image-offline-caching)